Home Posts Post Search Tag Search

 end

-That was it we can now create a new album with tracks and add them as we go or with a batch with the right map.
+That was it; we can now create a new album with tracks and add them as we go or in a batch with the right map.

 %{order: 1, name: "Test Track 1", duration_seconds: 120},